segfaultincoming/bots-acclaim-preservation/journey/Day_4_Let_the_grown_ups_handle_it.md

 ### Realization

 GameGuard contained code in its `*.des` files.
-Maybe the jump to the entry point happened after execution of that code or it was doing some more unpacking.
 The GameGuard was also a system service.
 I didn't install the game, I didn't have the service!
 Remember, I used zipped version of the client!
 No GameGuard service running, no party!

 ### Ancient history